 Canterbury Cathedral wedding photography for Rebecca and Chris

-Canterbury Cathedral crypt – the location for Rebecca and Chris’s wedding.
+Canterbury Cathedral crypt – the location for Rebecca and Chris’s wedding in Kent.
 A dark but cool spot on a warm summer’s day.
-One the country’s most famous cathedrals, so to get to the ceremony, you have to get past the hordes of tourists.
+One of the country’s most famous cathedrals, so to get to the ceremony, you have to get past the hordes of tourists.
 A site of religious pilgrimage for hundreds of years (Chaucer anyone?).
 Today, most ‘pilgrims’ are on the tourist trail.

 It’s okay….he was kissing his wife.
 Chris’s sister.

 It was then the walk along the side of the nave, to the Crypt below.
 An extra treat for the tourists in the Cathedral.
 A bit of pageantry.

 Ceremony done – a rare one where no pictures were allowed of the vows (been over eight years since I’ve encountered this restriction on photography)*, but a big favour had been arranged to let Rebecca and Chris get married in such a historic location.
 Still, no need for any silly posed up ‘signing of the register’ shot!
 It was then back up to the cathedral and to the cavernous (and cool) Chapter House, for the drinks reception.
 Some pictures in the cloisters and then across to the Cathedral Lodge, ahead of the meal and speeches.
 A hotel set with the grounds of Canterbury Cathedral.
 We even got some late, low summer sun, before the dancing would start.

 Here are a few images from this wedding at Canterbury Cathedral…